 Also, your potting soil isn’t supposed to become hard when you add water to it because this will cause the plants to grow their roots very hard through the soil.
 One more way to test the soil density is to just lift the bag before you open it.
 If the bag is very heavy, the potting soil is probably full of fillers, such as sand or mulch, and most plants will find this kind of soil unsuitable for the best growth.

 Never buy a potting soil before you take a look at the list of ingredients to find out what’s inside the bag.
-A good potting soil shouldn’t contain only one nutrient because your plants won’t benefit as much from it.
+Good potting soil shouldn’t contain only one nutrient because your plants won’t benefit as much from it.
 The more nutrients a potting soil contains, the better your plants will use it and will grow healthier.

 Maintaining Potting Soil